jacobic/AIND-Isolation/heuristic_analysis.md

 # Discussion

-Reinforcment learning is the way forward
+Reinforcement learning is the way forward